Frequently Asked Questions

 Q: What challenges do refugees face in the U.S. and what benefits do they receive?

 Refugees step off the plane with little more than the clothing on their back and the hope for a brighter future.
-Refugees come from traumatic experiences and work extremely hard to rebuild their lives in the U.S. For many refugees, the initial transition to life in the U.S. is difficult.
-Most newly arrived refugees face language barriers and struggle to secure living-wage employment.
+Refugees come from traumatic experiences and work extremely hard to rebuild their lives in the U.S. But, for many refugees, the initial transition to life in the U.S. is difficult.
+They often face language barriers and struggle to secure living-wage employment.
 As a result, many refugees are at risk of homelessness, suffer from loneliness and depression, and face great instability.

 Recognizing the challenges that newly arrived refugees face, all refugees receive limited assistance from the U.S. government and up to 90 days of assistance from resettlement agencies (ReWA is not a resettlement agency).